InjectiveLabs/injective-guilds-service/README.md

 Run this once to update denom in newly created db

 ```
-make dev # this will start mongo + init replset
+# this will start mongo + init replset
-injective-guilds update-denom
+make dev

+# copy .env.example to .env and fill values
+cp .env.example .env
 ```

 To manually create a guild: